kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

+.. _Grades:

 ############################
 Grades
 ############################

 You can review information about how grading is configured for your course, and generate student grades, at any time after you create the course.
-You can also make adjustments to how a problem is graded, for a single student or all students
+You can also make adjustments to how a problem is graded, for a single student or all students.

 For information about the grading data you can access and the changes you can make, see the following topics: